Proxy TCP Traffic by Port

 Connect with the MySQL server as root and key in the password my-secret-pw once prompted:

-If successful, you should see a welcome text similar to the following:
+If successful, MySQL Shell opens a classic protocol session and displays output similar to the following:

 Your MySQL connection id is 9